If you’re a tinkerer, maker, engineer, roboticist, or worse, we totally understand.

 Policy of sharing

-We’ve always believed that everyone benefits when ideas are shared, so we’ve always offered free and open source software, firmware, and drivers.
-We’ve recently adopted the Open Source Hardware principles.
+We believe that everyone benefits when ideas are shared, so we offer free and open source software, firmware, and drivers.
+And we uphold the Open Source Hardware principles.
+Makers unite!

 A brief product history